 - Asphalt Cement Aboveground Storage Tanks (revised 12/08)

 Owners of regulated ASTs larger than 1,100 gallons are required to keep records about the system design, containment area evaluation, tank monitoring and tank inspections.
-The following fact sheet explains more:
+The following fact sheets explains more:

 Tanks that are constructed on-site are considered field-erected tanks.
 These tanks are generally greater than 50,000 gallons in capacity.
 Tank inspections are critical to identifying corrosion and other maintenance problems that could eventually lead to tank failure.
 Most field-erected steel tanks must participate in an on-going inspection program in accordance with American Petroleum Institute (API) Standard 653, a petroleum industry standard.
 Inspection type and frequency varies with the tank’s design, contents, and installation date.